-Stefan Fröhling (Germany) presented two examples of research programs, both aiming at providing better and tailored treatments by using precision oncology.
+Stefan Fröhling (Germany) presented two examples of research programs, both precision oncology.
 The Molecularly Aided Stratification for Tumor Eradication (MASTER) program builds on a precision oncology network with more than 100 partners, while the HEROES-AYA, with a multidisciplinary team of 14 experts, looks specifically at adolescents and young adults as a vulnerable and underserved patient population.